DhyanB/Open-Imaging/README.md

 ### Issues

 <b>Background color:</b> If a GIF frame requires the next frame to be drawn on the background, a decoder would have to clear the canvas and then set it to the background color that is specified in the GIF's logical screen descriptor.
 Many GIFs that look like they should have a transparent background would then have an opaque background.
 Therefore this decoder only sets the canvas to the background color, if the next frame has no transparent color defined.
 Testing indicates that this approach works fine.
-However, you can still ask the decoder for the background color of the first frame and use it to set the background of BufferedImage objects obtained from the GIF.
+However, you can still ask the decoder for the background color of the first frame and use it to set the background of BufferedImage objects obtained from the GIF.!' src='https://pledgie.com/campaigns/26861.png?skin_name=chrome' border='0' ></a>